offen/website/homepage/content/pages/deep-dive.md

 ### Offen as a technology

 At runtime, Offen is just mediating exchange between users and operators.
 Usage data is collected in conformance to GDPR and with the concept of "Datensparsamkeit" [^9] in mind.
-All user data is encrypted in the browser so that it can only be accessed by the users themselves or the matching operator.
+All user data is encrypted in the browser so that it can only ever be accessed by the users themselves or the matching operator.
 While being collected in the context of a website or application, neither operators nor third party scripts have any possibilty to access the usage data.
 Offen itself doesn't have any way of decrypting, processing or even selling the gathered data at any point.

 [^9]: Datensparsamkeit <https://martinfowler.com/bliki/Datensparsamkeit.html>

 The software itself, as well as *all the used tools are open source*, [project planning and technical specification][github-org]{: target="_blank"} take place in the open and actively solicit feedback from the general public.
-The infrastructure the service is deployed to is split into three isolated environments in order to minimize possible attack vectors.

 [github-org]: https://github.com/offen

 Users and operators are given intuitive and accessibility-focused tools for analyzing and managing their data in the form of a web application and a browser extension.
 Operators deploy the service using a simple script tag.
-More sophisticated use cases are covered by a dedicated SDK.

 ---

 ### Modus Operandi

 Developing and running Offen can only work out when it is entirely *free of any kind of economic constraints or goals* and its only objective is *contributing to the common good*.
 Development of a prototype is reliant on public grants or similar funding sources.
-Long term operation of the software, just like its maintenance and continued development, is tied to resources granted by foundations or being donated by the public.
+Long term development and maintenance of the software is tied to resources granted by foundations or being donated by the public.